-Head Students and Senior Prefects play an integral part in the life of the Sixth Form.
+Senior Prefects play an integral part in the life of the Sixth Form.
 Significant in helping to foster strong bonds across the whole school their roles are as diverse as they are pivotal.
-From the Student Council to the Green Committee and covering areas such as Events, Community Service and Peer Support programmes, our Head Student Team truly helps to shape the very real sense of kinship and collective support that is experienced by all at the BSA.
+From the Student Council to the Eco Committee and covering areas such as House Captains, Events, Community Service and mentoring, our Head Student Team truly helps to shape the very real sense of kinship and collective support that is experienced by all at the BSA.

-The election process of Head Students and Senior Prefects happens at the end of the Easter Term in Year 12, this ensures pressure is relieved from Year 13s ahead of their summer examinations.
+The election process for Head Students and Senior Prefects happens at the end of the Easter Term in Year 12, this ensures pressure is relieved from Year 13s ahead of their summer examinations.